Tanning Ledges: Everything You Need to Know

 How much does a tanning ledge cost?

-You deserve to know the cost of every part of your pool project, so get out your ledger because here's where we talk numbers.
+You deserve to know the cost of every part of your pool project, so grab your pen and paper because here's where we talk numbers.

 Vinyl Liner

-A vinyl liner tanning ledge will bring additional building and liner customization costs.
-You can expect a price increase of at least a few thousand dollars to add one to your pool, but only your builder can provide an exact estimate.
-This does not include the extra hours that you will need to pay the building crew.
+A vinyl liner tanning ledge may bring additional building and liner customization costs.
+You should expect a price increase of at least a few thousand dollars to add one to your pool, but only your builder can provide an exact estimate.
+This does not include the extra hours that you may need to pay the building crew.

 Concrete